Rolf Luft Award 2018

 Professor Rudolf Zechner, Institute of Molecular Biosciences, Karl-Franzens-Universität Graz, Austria, is awarded the 2018 Rolf Luft Award for his discovery of adipose triglyceride lipase and its role in intracellular catabolism of fat.

-The Prize Lecture “FAT FISSION - The breakdown of cellular lipid stores in health and disease.” will be held during the Rolf Luft Symposium on May 30, 2018.
+The Prize Lecture “FAT FISSION - The breakdown of cellular lipid stores in health and disease.” was held during the Rolf Luft Symposium on May 30, 2018.

 After discovering adipose triglyceride lipase (ATGL) as the enzyme initiating fat catabolism in mammalian cells, Rudolf Zechner showed that comparative gene identification-58 (CGI-58) is an essential co-activator.
 These findings provided a molecular basis for understanding human neutral lipid storage diseases.
 He then revealed a crucial function for ATGL in lipid signaling by showing that the activity of the peroxisome proliferator-activated receptor (PPAR) family of transcription factors depends on ATGL-mediated fat catabolism.
 Further seminal discoveries connect ATGL to the pathogenesis of cancer cachexia and Zechner's work demonstrated that lipase deficiency inhibits the development of cachexia in mouse xenotransplant cancer models.